 Then, based on the menu description, we ordered the artichoke appetizer as well.
 Suffice it to say, these were both AWESOME!
 How much did we like them?
 Well, six days later when they took us back to the airport we had an early dinner ordered the same thing and when we went down to see them in October, we had lunch when they picked us up and dinner when they took us back to the airport and we ordered the same thing all over again.
 Yes, they do have other things on their menu but when something is this good and you don’t live nearby, get it!
 If you are ever in a place with a Houstons, go have these two dishes.
 You won’t be sorry.

-Lastly, Sango De Camarón is a traditional seafood stew with a plantain base and I ate that onboard the amazing Celebrity Flora while we were cruising through the islands.
-One afternoon Kathleen and I were looking at the menu for that evening outside the dining room and I told her I was sad because there were no real Ecuadorian dishes on the menu that night.
+Lastly, Sango De Camarón is a traditional seafood stew with a plantain base, and I ate that onboard the amazing Celebrity Flora while we were cruising through the islands.
+One afternoon Kathleen and I were looking at the menu for that evening outside the dining room, and I told her I was sad because there were no real Ecuadorian dishes on the menu that night.
 I had learned on the four previous nights (plus the night at the hotel) that I LOVE Ecuadorian food.
 The maitre’d overheard me saying this and asked if I really liked the food from Ecuador.
-I said, “Yes I do!”
+I said, “Yes, I do!”
 So he said he would see what he could do.
-That night when we went to dinner—still no Ecuadorian food on the menu 😔.
-But the next night…I had already told our waiter what I wanted when the maitre’d walked up and said he was canceling our order (of an octopus dish I knew I would love) and the chef had made a wonderful surprise for me.
-Being an idiot and looking a gift horse in the mouth, I told him that this sounded great but I loved octopus and I really wanted to have that entrée.
-He said to wait a few minutes and he would see what he could do.
+That night when we went to dinner—there was still no Ecuadorian food on the menu 😔.
+But the next night…I had already told our waiter what I wanted when the maitre’d walked up and said he was canceling our order (of an octopus dish I knew I would love), and the chef had made a wonderful surprise for me.
+Being an idiot and looking a gift horse in the mouth, I told him that this sounded great, but I loved octopus, and I really wanted to have that entrée.
+He said to wait a few minutes, and he would see what he could do.

 Sadly, because of Kathleen’s allergy to shellfish, she couldn’t eat any of it.
 And the better half of the couple we were eating with (Jamie and Catherine) said she couldn’t eat anything with tentacles.
-So it was up to Jamie and I do make that chef happy…and we did.
+So it was up to Jamie, and I to make that chef happy…and we did.
 We ate it all.

 The Top Ten Photos I took in 2021